 The free app encourages young people to reflect critically on their own experiences, and to share a transformative day of their lives as a visual text.
 Students create a short documentary using basic templates and the in-built capabilities of an Apple iOS device.
 By following the prompts, users create a three-minute film that includes: a ‘diary cam’ introduction; an image montage with voiceover; a video re-enactment with filters; an interview with a family member or friend; and film credits.

 Finally, the much-loved ACTF series Lockie Leonard and Mortified also explore aspects of identity and change, including coping with the transition from being a child to a teenager, the transition to secondary school, and changes in friendships.
-Search our website’s Support Materials section for a range of teaching and learning ideas for these classic series.
+Access the educational websites for Mortified and Lockie Leonard via the ACTF Shop.